TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-onboarding-my-scenario-is-not-listed.md

 # Your scenario is not listed

-If you need help figuring out why your scenario is not listed, see [On-board Azure Sentinel](https://docs.microsoft.com/azure/sentinel/quickstart-onboard) for information about:
+If you need help figuring out why your scenario is not listed, see [On-board Azure Sentinel](https://docs.microsoft.com/azure/sentinel/quickstart-onboard).

 ## **Recommended Documents**